gyulanemeth/mua-frontend/README.md

 ```

 ::: warning
 AccountFinalizedMsg and VerifyEmailMsg has no default.
+Not providing them means users will not receive a welcome message after completing registration or verifying their email.
 :::